CALL US TO REQUEST A SERVICE! 510-204-9200

 Learn more about the technology team and their need for new volunteers!

 Times are changing, and Ashby Village is changing with it.
 This category of service involves assisting with electronic equipment, such as a VCR, a DVD player, answering machines or other items.
 Nowadays almost every electronic appliance has digital settings (even if it’s just setting the clock).

 Volunteers help do light weeding, planting, raking, and small tree and bush pruning, water gardens and indoor plants when members are on vacation or recovering from surgery.
 Volunteers might offer gardening advice on where plants and flowers will grow best.

-Members often need someone to: Feed or walk their dogs, feed or provide lap time for cats, watch pets while members recuperating from surgery, vacation or not as active as they used to be.
+Members often need someone to feed or walk their dogs, feed or provide lap time for cats, watch pets while members recuperating from surgery, vacation or because a member is not as active as they used to be.

 Many Villagers, especially those with vision issues, need help with different forms of written documents.
 Volunteers could read a book or magazine article aloud, or help members read their email or snail mail messages.

-Members really appreciate a home-cooked meal, whether prepared at your house or theirs, especially on occasions like holidays or birthdays, or before or after an extended hospital stay.
+Members really appreciate a home-cooked meal, whether prepared either at your house or their's, especially on occasions like holidays or birthdays, or before or after an extended hospital stay.

 For example: Help plan a party, help with sewing of knitting project, show how to check air pressure on car tires, help sell items on EBay.

 This is an open-ended list.
 Member needs and volunteer opportunities will define our offerings.